His Majesty's Inspectorate of Constabulary and Fire & Rescue Services: List of chief inspectors

 In July 2017, the role became Chief Inspector of Constabulary and Chief Inspector of Fire & Rescue Services.
-The incumbent is Andy Cooke, who was appointed in April 2022.
+The incumbent is Michelle Skeer, who was appointed in April 2026.

 2021 protest report

 In March 2021, HMICFRS published a report that endorsed a proposed clampdown on protests.
 In response to the report, a whistleblower alleged that its authors had reached conclusions favouring the government's view prior to gathering and assessing evidence, in breach of the civil service code.